FrankHB/pl-docs/en-US/calling-for-language-features.md

 * Notably, GC often incurs memory consumption problem even with a robust global store.
 That is, requiring [a lot more backing memory than the amount being needed](https://sealedabstract.com/rants/why-mobile-web-apps-are-slow/index.html).
 	* Note this is actually a kind of "leak" as per the definition of [[Cl98]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.83.8567&rep=rep1&type=pdf), being stricter worse than deterministic release of memory in block scope variables of ALGOL-like languages.
 	* This increases the risks of [page faults](https://en.wikipedia.org/wiki/Page_fault) in modern systems, which is even worse for performance.
-* Many GC incurs the [STW (stop-the-world)](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Stop-the-world_vs._incremental_vs._concurrent) problem.
+* Many GC incurs the STW (stop-the-world) problem (mentioned previously).
 This can seriously degenerate responsibility of applications by poor latency and causes bad user experience in cases of interactive applications.
 	* Generational or incremental GC may relieve the problem, but not totally avoid.
 And the complexity of GC implementation can increase a lot.
 	* Most concurrent GC implementations have no better situations except that the stop time would be less.
 But the complexity can be even more.
 	* The [C4](https://www.azul.com/files/c4_paper_acm2.pdf) claims it can totally avoid the stop.
 However, it is only meaningfully available on a system equipped with huge amount of memory (say, several TBs in one instance).